gwis999/FSH/README.md

 # FSH

-The goal of FSH is to provide tools to summarize fatal accident data in the National Highway Transportation Safety Administration's Fatal Accident Reporting System.
+The goal of FSH is to provide tools to summarize fatal accident data in the National Highway Traffic Safety Administration's Fatality Analysis Reporting System.

 ## Installation